NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_email.rst

 Scenario: An API consumer submitting a request with an invalid email receives a 400 'Invalid Value' response
 ======================================================================================================================

-A valid contact detail must be structured in this format: { email: value }
+A valid contact detail must be structured in this format: { email: Value }

 | **Given** the API consumer provides an message body with an invalid email address
 | **When** the request is submitted